 set vpn ipsec site-to-site peer 192.0.2.1 local-address 203.0.113.1

-6. Link the SAs created above to the remote peer and define the
+6. Link the SAs created above to the remote peer and define the local and remote subnets.

 set vpn ipsec site-to-site peer 192.0.2.1 ike-group FOO0

 set vpn ipsec site-to-site peer 192.0.2.1 tunnel 1 esp-group FOO0